SiNa88/docker-registry/README.md

 # Private Docker registry

-Setting up a private Docker registry on a MinIO repository
+Setting up a private Docker registry on a MinIO object repository

 ## Running a docker registry with Minio S3 backend